Fort Smith water service interruption

 FORT SMITH, Ark.
-(KFTA) — In Fort Smith, water services will be stopped for multiple areas this week for maintenance.
+(KNWA) —Water services will be stopped for multiple areas this week for maintenance in Fort Smith.

 The interruption will begin after 8 a.m.
 Wednesday, July 17, and is expected to be restored later that same day.